 “Kahoo Sekanjabin” is one of the special crisp prepared for this special day.
 “Sekanjabin” is a drink made using Vinegar and Honey and by combining it with crispy lettuce, “kahoo Senkanjabin” is prepared which makes a perfect crisp for enjoying hot weather.

 Another tradition of this day is to tie a knot of grass and make a wish for their future partners.
 This is usually performed by young girls and boys and once they open the knot they believe that they have opened the luck as well.
-This knot represents the bond between a men and woman.
+This knot represents the bond between a man and a woman.
 Young married couples also tend to perform this ritual making a wish for babies or other things they want to achieve.

 Time to Pray!